main-salman/mobility-data-lifecycle-manager/readme.md

 **Note:** If you have made changes to user_data.sh or deployment scripts, you may need to re-run those steps or re-provision the instance.

+## City Data Storage and Backups

+All city data is stored in the `/db` folder:
+- The main city list is in `/db/cities.json`.
+- Every time you add, edit, or delete a city, the app automatically creates a timestamped backup (e.g., `cities.json.2024-06-10_14-30-00`) in the same `/db` folder.
+- Only the 30 most recent backups are kept; older backups are automatically deleted.
+- The `/db` folder is excluded from version control via `.gitignore`, so your city data and backups are never committed to git.

+You do not need to manage these backups manually—this is handled automatically by the app.